oracle-devrel/cd3-automation-toolkit/docs/createnetwork-jenkins.md

 <br>[Go back to Networking Scenarios](#executing-networking-scenarios-using-toolkit-via-jenkins)

 ### Add/Modify/Delete VLANs

 Follow the below steps to update VLANs.

-1. Modify your excel sheet to update required data in the Tabs - SubnetsVLANs.
+1. Modify the excel sheet to update required data in the Tabs - SubnetsVLANs.
 2. Make sure that the RouteRulesinOCI sheet and corresponing terraform is in synch with route rules in OCI console.
-If not, please follow procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)
+If not, follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform)

 3. Execute the _setupOCI.py_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_
 4. Choose _'Network'_ from the displayed menu.
 Choose below sub-option: